inside: building a strong mother daughter relationship during the tween and teens year

 It’s about being intentional and finding those opportunities for one on one time together where you can talk (or she can talk and you can listen).
-It’s in these no pressure moments, where fun or just hanging out is the main objective, that you may find she is suddenly opening up to you about the really important stuff.
+In these no pressure moments, where fun or just hanging out is the main objective, you may find she is suddenly opening up to you about the really important stuff.

 3. Take an Interest in Her Interests